root-project/web/manual/python/index.md

     add_dependencies(AnalysisLib G__AnalysisLib)
    ```
 1. Implement the C++ side, and compile the library using CMake.
-1. On the Python side, load the libraries with high-performance C++ in one go:
+1. On the Python side, load the libraries with high-performance C++ in one step:

    ```python
    import ROOT
    ROOT.gSystem.Load('./libAnalysisLib.so')
    ```

+   > **Note**
-   > **NB** If either ROOT or the headers that were used to create the dictionaries were moved to a different location, and ROOT cannot
+   > If either ROOT or the headers that were used to create the dictionaries were moved to a different location, and ROOT cannot
-   > find them (it will issue an error in this case), the location of the headers has to be communicated to ROOT:
+   > find them (it returns an error in this case), the location of the headers has to be communicated to ROOT:

    > ```python
    > import ROOT
    > ROOT.gInterpreter.AddIncludePath('path/to/headers/')
    > ROOT.gSystem.Load('./libAnalysisLib.so')
    > ```

-   The loading of C++ libraries can even be automated using the `__init__.py` of a Python package.
+   The loading of C++ libraries can even be automated using the `__init__.py` of the Python package.